Comment les Vers à Soie Produisent la Soie

 The weaving of the cocoon by the silkworm

-Extracting the silk thread from the cocoon
+Extracting silk thread from the cocoon

 After harvesting, obtaining the silk thread is done in several stages: